nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

         If you didn't intentionally wake it up, then there may be a kernel or firmware bug
 ```

-I compared all logs between the power button, power source, TrackPoint, and touchpad event.
-But except for the touchpad event, everything else was coming from GPIO pin #0 and there was no information to distinguish those wakeup triggers.
-And I ended up with a drastic approach of ignoring wakeup triggers from the GPIO pin #0 completely with the following kernel option.
+I compared all the logs generated between the events of power button, power source, TrackPoint, and touchpad.
+But except for the touchpad event, everything else was coming from GPIO pin #0 and there was no more information of how to distinguish those wakeup triggers.
+I ended up with a drastic approach of ignoring wakeup triggers from the GPIO pin #0 completely with the following kernel option.

 ```shell
 gpiolib_acpi.ignore_wake=AMDI0030:00@0
 ```

+And I get the line on each boot.

 ```bash
 kernel: amd_gpio AMDI0030:00: Ignoring wakeup on pin 0
 ```

 That comes with obvious downsides.
-The system doesn't wake up frequently any longer.
-However, nothing can wake up after getting into suspend mode.
+The system doesn't wake up frequently any longer, that is good.
+However, nothing can wake it up after getting into suspend.
 Opening the lid, pressing the power button or any key is simply ignored since all are going to GPIO pin #0.
 In the end, I had to enable the touchpad back as a wakeup source explicitly so the system can wakeup by tapping the touchpad.
-It's far from ideal, but the touchpad is far less sensible than the TrackPoint so I will keep it as is.
+It's far from ideal, but the touchpad is less sensitive than the TrackPoint so I will keep it that way.

 ```shell
 KERNEL=="i2c-ELAN0678:00", SUBSYSTEM=="i2c", DRIVERS=="i2c_hid_acpi", ATTR{power/wakeup}="enabled"
 ```

+I guess the limitation is coming from a firmware more or less, but at the same time I don't expect fixes for the few year old model.

 ## References